Many traders lose money because of trading mistakes that are easily avoidable.

 One of the biggest trading mistakes that I see traders make is that they make dumb trades and think that they have to "trade often" in order to make money.

-The opposite is true... patience and discipline is extremely important when trading.
+The opposite is true... patience and discipline are extremely important when trading.

 While trading is actually very simple (in my opinion), people tend to over-complicate things.